RoboJackets/robocup-software/docs/source/tutorial.rst

 .. code-block:: bash

-   git checkout -b "<your name>/robocup-sw-tutorial"
+   git checkout -b "<your-name>/robocup-sw-tutorial"

+For instance, the author's branch would be named ``kevin-fu/robocup-sw-tutorial``.

 Then take a look at the defense play in ``rj_gameplay/rj_gameplay/play/defense.py``.
-Launch soccer (our UI) and the ER-force simulator, then select this play as the test play to see it in action.
-Click the green checkmark.
+Launch soccer (our UI) and the ER-force simulator, same way as you did in the installation guide, then select this play as the test play to see it in action.
+Click the green checkmark in our UI.
 You should see 3 robots form a wall, 2 robots mark the opposing team, and 1 robot play goalie.

 Figure out which line(s) to change so that 4 robots form a wall instead of 3.
 When done, take a screenshot of the four wallers.